-One of the lowermost infant mortality rates, the high life expectation (77 years for men, 81 years for women), the first country of the world in eliminating the problem of the transmission of HIV form a pregnant women to her baby, a country that accomplishes advanced investigations of vaccines, doctors respected all over the world, etc., etc. Oh and Abs in abundance.
+One of the lowermost infant mortality rates, the high life expectation (77 years for men, 81 years for women), the first country of the world in eliminating the problem of the transmission of HIV from a pregnant woman to her baby, a country that accomplishes advanced investigations of vaccines, doctors respected all over the world, etc., etc. Oh and Abs in abundance.
 Wait a moment … let’s go back to Earth.

-Medical assistance fast and free for all
+Medical assistance is fast and free for all

-In the first place, we should begin with the fact that the service of health in Cuba is available for all the citizens.
+In the first place, we should begin with the fact that the service of health in Cuba is available for all citizens.
 From the beginning of the Cuban revolution, medical attention has been the foremost child of Fidel Castro.
 The Argentinian doctor and revolutionary Che Guevara also made his contribution here.

 It doesn’t matter if a Cuban works or not, he will always have the same rights as the other ones.
-When talking to Cubans many times about the percentage of the salary perceived by people who work in the health system, you can heard the information that, of course, they do not pay anything, everything is covered by the government.
-However, it is hard to believe, since salaries are in the level of enclosure of $20 per month.
+When talking to Cubans many times about the percentage of the salary perceived by people who work in the health system, you can hear the information that, of course, they do not pay anything, everything is covered by the government.
+However, it is hard to believe, since salaries are at the level of enclosure of $20 per month.
 After all, it is logical that the state takes what’s his and next creating the idea of a utopian system and free medical attention.
 Nevertheless, we know that there are no free lunches…

-When they are asked on the street, the Cubans will still say that the medicine is one of the greatest successes of the revolution of ’59.
+When they are asked on the street, the Cubans will still say that medicine is one of the greatest successes of the revolution of ’59.
 Let’s see, notwithstanding, these two faces of the coin.
 It is outrageously difficult to evaluate in an unequivocal way, like all Cuba.

-Medical attention for tourist in Cuba
+Medical attention for tourists in Cuba

-One of the best clinics is Cira García in Havana, where you can take a seat in a comfortable armchair at the waiting room, looking at the fishes at the aquarium and the whole staff nurses the patients with one smile in their faces.
+One of the best clinics is Cira García in Havana, where you can take a seat in a comfortable armchair in the waiting room, looking at the fishes at the aquarium and the whole staff nurses the patients with one smile on their faces.
 The visit is paid in USD currency, and when we came back, the insurer will refund the cost of the treatment (the possession of the travel insurance in Cuba is mandatory).

 If necessary, the tourists buy at international pharmacies, where prices are to the level of the European high costs.
-In those pharmacies you can buy, for instance, a pack of foreign plugs, for what we will pay the equivalent of $8 (!).
+In those pharmacies, you can buy, for instance, a pack of foreign plugs, for what we will pay the equivalent of $8 (!).

 An interesting fact is that sometimes the tourists during their stay in Cuba want to stock up medicaments that are not known in Poland.
-An example is the famous poison of the blue scorpion, that is considered a homeopathic medication in Cuba, and it is often advertised overseas to help to treat cancer.
+An example is the famous poison of the blue scorpion, which is considered a homoeopathic medication in Cuba, and it is often advertised overseas to help to treat cancer.
 Many people also try to sell these things through commerce on Internet, which is why you should not be deceived in case that someone requests you to bring such a thing to a supposedly sick aunt.

 Positive benefits of the service of health in Cuba

-The fact that doctors are not absent and have time for the patients is a feeling not only for the Cubans, but also for the tourists. – When I was pregnant, during a routine visit, I had a too high blood pressure, the doctor did not free me from the office until he had managed to hit it with natural green apple syrups – says Ewelina, who passed an important part of her pregnancy in Cuba, under the assistance and supervision of Cuban doctors. – I remember a similar situation in Poland, when during a visit of 10 minutes the doctor informed me hurriedly that he had to scan the blood pressure only.
+The fact that doctors are not absent and have time for the patients is a feeling not only for the Cubans but also for the tourists. – When I was pregnant, during a routine visit, I had too high blood pressure, the doctor did not free me from the office until he had managed to hit it with natural green apple syrups – says Ewelina, who passed an important part of her pregnancy in Cuba, under the assistance and supervision of Cuban doctors. – I remember a similar situation in Poland when during a visit of 10 minutes the doctor informed me hurriedly that he had to scan the blood pressure only.
 Thanks.
 Good-bye

 Prices and availability of medicaments in Cuba

 In the capitalist world of the commercial names, the painkiller pills for a headache are so many that, for only choosing one of them, the head begins to ache even more.
 In addition, the prices of the medicine in the Cuban pharmacies are so low that all citizens can pay for them.
 That is what the revolution wanted.
-The problem is that often they are not sufficient and you should walk kilometers to obtain basic medications.
-In general, there is a great quantity of green medicine at the pharmacies that is practices in almost all homes.
+The problem is that often they are not sufficient and you should walk kilometres to obtain basic medications.
+In general, there is a great quantity of green medicine at the pharmacies that is practised in almost all homes.

 Cuba, due to continuous economic crisis, produces less and less medicine (the majority is manufacture on behalf of Cuba in China and Mexico) and, unfortunately, the pharmacies are generally empty.
 All antibiotics and strong analgesics are subject to a medical prescription, like in Poland, but the price is only the equivalent to a few cents.
-The most popular analgesic is the dipirona, our polopirina’s equivalent.
-The price for a small pack of 10 pills is $1.50 Cuban Pesos, or around 20 gr.
-In fact, very rarely a medicine cost more than 2 to 5 Cuban Pesos.
+The most popular analgesic is dipyrone, our polopirina’s equivalent.
+The price for a small pack of 10 pills is $1.50 Cuban Pesos or around 20 gr.
+In fact, very rarely does a medicine cost more than 2 to 5 Cuban Pesos.
 Everything would be wonderful if these medicaments didn’t run out so easily…

 The basic vaccines in Cuba are obligatory for all, nobody discusses its benefits and children are vaccinated 5 doses in 1, for what there is a tariff in Poland.

 Pregnant women are also well-cared (and of course, for free) in Cuba.
-The gynecologist accomplishes the first exam on the 12 week of pregnancy and next regularly each month.
+The gynaecologist accomplishes the first exam on the 12 weeks of pregnancy and next regularly each month.
 Each woman has a brochure of pregnancy at the office and a copy for her use.
 It is a fact that in Cuba the antenatal exams are made not only with the mother’s blood, but also the father of the little boy.
 Not to confirm the paternity, but to eliminate the potential risk of genetic diseases.

 The people who don’t want to have a baby neither can complain.
 A package of condoms (3 pieces) costs 1 Cuban Peso (approximately $ 0.10 USD), and a contraceptive pills pack (issued under medical prescription) costs $1.20 Cuban pesos (less than $ 0.20 USD).